 -

-Test battery-powered detectors weekly, replacing batteries annually.
+Test battery-powered detectors weekly and replace the batteries annually.

 -